 - mobile version

-The list could go on, depending on the project and split of the roles.
+The list could go on, depending on the project and the split of roles.
 For instance, in my team front-end developer is also responsible for prototyping.
-Together with user testing this activity can take significant part of the project time.
-If you’re a project manager who wants to estimate the whole project time, you must also consider graphic design, data model design, server-side development, testing and a whole lot of other activities.
+Together with user testing this activity can take a significant amount of time.
+If you’re a project manager who wants to estimate the whole project duration, you must also consider graphic design, data model design, server-side development, testing and a whole lot of other activities.
 It’s a topic for a book, not a blog entry.
 In fact, more than one book, as the search for software estimation on Amazon confirms.
-For the sake of the exercise, I’ll focus here on front-end coding only.
+For the sake of simplicity, I’ll focus here on front-end coding only.

 Lesson 4: Common pitfalls

 Software developers are widely affected by a disease called optimism.
-Front-end engineers are no exception and I don’t exclude myself.
-It’s hard to find a developer who is not overly optimistic about the timelines and complexity of his tasks.
-80 percent completion syndrome is very typical for this reality distortion: regardless when do you ask the developer how much work on the task he’s already done, the answer is usually around 80%.
-It’s fine after first day of the development, but too often the same answer is given on the deadline.
-“Only few fixes here and there and it’s done.”
-But it’s usually these “few fixes” that take most of the development time.
+Front-end engineers are no exception, including myself.
+It’s hard to find a developer who is not overly optimistic about the timelines and complexity of the tasks at hand.
+The 80 percent complete syndrome is very typical for this reality distortion: regardless when do you ask a developer how much work on the task is already done, the answer is usually “80%”.
+It’s fine to hear it after one day of development, but too often the same answer is given on the deadline.
+“Only few fixes here and there, and it’s done.”
+But it’s usually these “few fixes” that take the most of allotted time.

-If you play an optimist in order to be nice to the manager or the customer, be asured it will backfire at you when you miss the deadline.
+If you play an optimist in order to be nice to your manager or the customer, be assured that it will backfire as soon as you miss the deadline.
 I know at least one company where people are expected to give unrealistic estimates and cross the deadlines.
-But if the project manager respects himself and his people, he will treat underestimation as a mistake, not a rule.
-In that case developer is obliged to do his best to provide honest estimates.
+But if the project manager has any self respect, she or he will treat underestimation as a mistake, not a rule.
+In that case developers are obliged to do their best to provide honest estimates.
 I’m lucky to know at least one other company that follows the second path.

 How to avoid the trap of optimism and provide realistic numbers?

-This simple realization was something that helped me to recover from undue optimism.
+This simple realization was something that helped me to recover from unwarranted optimism.
 My own estimates were usually wrong because I didn’t consider work other than coding.
-But that work still needs to be done to finish the task.
-For a front-end developer it includes:
+But that other work still needs to be done to finish the task.
+For a front-end developer that includes:

 - Problem analysis and solution design.
 It’s the essence and the hard part of software development.
 It’s, basically, thinking.
 Because results of thinking are not very tangible, this part tends to be underestimated.
 However, it still needs to be included into estimates if they are to be correct.
 A proven way to make this activity more transparent is to create prototypes.
-One of the cool things about prototyping is that it forces you to think about the problem and allows you to experiment faster than you’d do with the fully-blown code.
-It’s also more effective than vague discussions or writing the documentation prose, since usually people think more effectively with visual aid than in pure abstract terms.
+One of the cool things about prototyping is that it forces you to think about the problem, and allows you to experiment faster than you would do with production-quality code.
+It’s also more effective than vague discussions or writing the documentation prose, since people usually think more effectively with visual aid than in pure abstract terms.
 Of course prototype could be an overkill for small tasks.
 In that case just make sure you have enough time to think about the problem, not only to code it.

 - Communication with server-side developers and graphic designers.
-Especially in ajax applications server and client side are deeply intertwined.
-On the other hand, image files often require explanation or fixes before they can be implemented.
+Particularly in ajax applications server and client side are deeply intertwined.
+Also, design files often require fixes or explanations before they can be implemented.

 - Interfaces with other code.
-The more complex the application is, the more time is required to make sure that newly added piece of code won’t break some parts of it.
-It’s especially true for CSS which is highly reusable and thus can easily break a lot.
+The more complex the application is, the more time is required to make sure that newly added piece of code won’t break existing parts.
+This is especially true for CSS which is highly reusable, and thus can easily break in unexpected places.